rocapp/qbittorrent-search-plugins/How-to-write-a-search-plugin.md

         and call the prettyPrint(your_dict) function.

-        `what` is a string with the search tokens, already escaped (e.g. "Ubuntu+Linux") `cat` is the name of a search category in ('all', 'movies', 'tv', 'music', 'games', 'anime', 'software', 'pictures', 'books')
+        `what` is a string with the search tokens, already escaped (e.g. "Ubuntu+Linux") `cat` is the name of a search category in ('all', 'anime', 'books', 'games', 'movies', 'music', 'pictures', 'software', 'tv')
         """
 ```

 **PLEASE note that the filename (without .py extension) must be identical to the class name.
 Otherwise, qBittorrent will refuse to install it!**